Gagan5278/DiffableDataSourceChatApp/README.md

-# DiffableDataSourceChatApp with Dinamic Section and Dynamic rows inside Section
+# DiffableDataSourceChatApp with Dynamic Section and Dynamic rows inside Section
 Chat app demo implemented using UITableViewDiffableDataSource where  number of section are dynamic(e.g. coming from server).

 # Screenshot